TassianaMilka/Html-and-Css_website/README.md

 4.2)Find the Links of the other Website,Youtube and Githunb.

-#  Items more time consuming to get the completion of everything.
+#  Items more time consuming to get the completion of everything

 1.It was the Scrool (Scroll bar down and up I was trying several ways to get the result until I got the desired one.